 How might the legislator’s position on this issue differ from your own and why?

 Based on this information, which arguments can you use to best convince the legislator to support your position on the issue about which you are meeting?

 Tell the truth.
 The best way to build a long-term relationship with your legislator is to establish yourself as a credible source of information about your issue.
-Be sure to provide accurate information during your meeting and if you are asked a question and do not know the answer, be honest about the fact and promise to get back to him/her after you have found the answer (and be sure that you do).
+Be sure to provide accurate information during your meeting, and if you are asked a question and do not know the answer, be honest and promise to get back to them after you have found the answer (and be sure that you do).

 Anticipate opposition.
-Consider what arguments the legislator might have already heard from your opponents and be prepared to refute the opposition.
+Consider what arguments the legislator might have already heard from your opponents, and be prepared to refute the opposition.

 Leave something behind.
-Provide the legislator with written information that supports your arguments (i.e. a list of myths and facts about the issue or articles from your local newspaper).
+Provide the legislator with written information that supports your arguments (i.e., a fact sheet about the issue or articles from your local newspaper).

 Request action.
 Ask the legislator to take a specific action on your issue (i.e., will you vote for/against or co-sponsor this bill?) and be sure that they reply to your request before the end of the meeting.